-Delightfully rich, creamy, and tasty cauliflower mac and cheese can give any macaroni and cheese recipe a run for its money!
-Pasta or not, this hearty baked cauliflower mac is pure indulgence and just as good (if not better) than any other mac!
+Cauliflower mac and cheese can give any macaroni and cheese recipe a run for its money because it's delightfully rich and creamy!
+Pasta or not, this hearty baked cauliflower mac is pure indulgence!
+It's just as good (if not better) than any other mac!

-Macaroni and cheese is a staple of American childhood and a fixture of southern cuisine.
-With the indulgent, buttery, tangy cheese sauce it’s easy to forget the star of this recipe is cauliflower, not pasta!
+Macaroni and cheese recipes are a staple of American childhood and a fixture of southern cuisine.
+With the indulgent, buttery, tangy cheese sauce, it’s easy to forget the star of this recipe is cauliflower, not pasta!

 The savory taste of garlic, spicy black pepper, and fresh baby spinach balance out the richness of the cream cheese and cheddar.
 Cauliflower adds a subtle, earthy taste that blends really well in this dish.